 Legal issues are still evolving

-Scooter renters must click to accept terms and conditions of using it.
+Scooter renters must click to accept the terms and conditions of using it.
 This protects the rental company even in case of death to the rider.
 Nevertheless, this is an evolving area of law that will likely soon have some cases to base judgments on.
 Right now, many victims are paying medical expenses out of their own pocket, but that may change.
 Those injured while riding a rental scooter, or injured due to a negligent rider, are advised to contact an attorney with personal injury expense.